 - The Smart Chord feature makes you sound like a pro, even if you are just a newbie.
 Smart Chord will create entire chords from simple Pop triads to complex jazz 7th and 9th chords with just a single finger on your left hand.

-- With the Style Recommender, you find styles quickly and easily when you know how the music should feel, but don't know which style is perfect for the part.
-Just play a few notes in the rhythm of the song you want to perform and let the Style Recommender offer a list of matching Styles.
+- With the Style Recommender, you find styles quickly and efficiently when you know how the music should feel but don't know which style is perfect for the part.
+Just play a few notes in the song's rhythm you want to perform and let the Style Recommender offer a list of matching Styles.